Transcript: The True Shelf Life of Cooking Oils

-When you look at a bottle of oil in the grocery store there are “best-before” date, advising consumers how long they have to consume it before it starts going rancid and builds up oxidation products that can be particularly harmful to human health.
+When you look at a bottle of oil in the grocery store, there’s a “best-before” date, advising consumers how long they have to consume it before it starts going rancid, and builds up oxidation products that can be particularly harmful to human health.

-This group of scientists were skeptical that the companies were printing accurate dates, and so they put all the oils to the test to find out that the true these expirations dates were.
+Now, these scientists were skeptical that the companies were printing accurate dates.
+And so, they put all the oils to the test to find out what the true expiration dates were.
 Would it match what the companies say?
-Would the companies put a longer duration trying to make the oil appear more stable than it really is?
-Or would they put a shorter duration on, to encourage people to buy their product more frequently?
+Would the companies put a longer duration, trying to make the oil appear more stable than it really is?
+Or, would they put a shorter duration, trying to encourage people to buy their product more frequently?

-For rice bran oil the company said 7 months.
-Actual estimated shelf-life found in their tests?
+For rice bran oil, the company said seven months.
+And actual estimated shelf life found in the tests?
 6.5 months.
 Not bad, pretty close.
-In some cases, though, the truth was stretched one way; in others it was stretched the other way.
+In some cases, though, the truth was stretched one way; in others, it was stretched the other way.
 Look at almond oil.
-They said it would last over a year, and it really only stays good for 3 months, and remember that’s 3 months in the fridge, in the dark, and after production, not after when you buy it.
+They said it would last over a year, and it really only stayed good for three months.
+And remember, that’s three months in the fridge, in the dark—and after production, not after when you buy it.

-Macadamia oil and walnuts were the real outliers though.
-Mac oil lasted the longest —over a year, the company totally undersold it’s stability, but for walnut oil, they said a year and it only lasts about 2 and a half weeks, according to testing with the “Rancimat.”
+Macadamia and walnut oil were the real outliers, though.
+Mac oil lasted longest; over a year.
+The company totally undersold its stability.
+But for walnut oil, they said a year, and it only lasted about two and a half weeks—according to rancidity testing with the “Rancimat.”

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.

 Please consider volunteering to help out on the site.